whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 - **Q4-2019, Yespower Time &amp; Machine optimization:** The protocol developers added Machine, Time-Zone and Processor optimization to the Yespower Implementation.
 - **Q1-2020, Public Testnet:**  The protocol contributors tested the network before launch.
 - **Q1-2020, Community Launches Main-net :**  The Whive Network was launched on 02/02/2020 together with the Yellow Paper for community audit and peer review.
-- **Q2-2020, Mining Pool & Software:** The protocol developers published documentation for third-party pools for mining and staking operations.
+- **Q2-2020, Mining Pool & Software:** The protocol developers published documentation for third-party pools for mining operations.
 - **Q4-2020, Protocol Upgrades:** Protocol features shall be updated by Community Contributors with a Version 2 software release which includes increased Optimization of the Yespower algorithm, a Bitcoin UTXOs hard fork, and release of wallet for claiming Whive Rewards during the Bitcoin fork.
+The protocol Roadmap ends for its core features.
 - **Q4-2020, Exchange Listings:** Community exchange listing requests can begin after the hard fork.
-- **Q3-2021, Protocol Upgrades:** Protocol features shall be updated by Community Contributors with a Version 3 software release which includes a hard fork, Proof-of-Stake, Split Rewards, and the Green-paper publication with peer-reviewed mathematical proofs by the protocol researchers.
+- **Q3-2021, Protocol Upgrades:** The Green-paper shall be published with peer-reviewed mathematical proofs by the protocol researchers.
-- **Q4-2021, Protocol Up-scaling:**  The protocol Roadmap ends for its core features and the protocol contributors voluntarily & continuously update the protocol to maintain compatibility as an Auxiliary chain(AuxChain) of the Bitcoin protocol.
+- **Q4-2021, Protocol Up-scaling:** The protocol contributors voluntarily & continuously update the protocol to maintain compatibility as an Auxiliary chain(AuxChain) of the Bitcoin protocol.

 ***4. Governance***

 The Whive protocol is voluntarily governed by its community of contributors.
 Network participants can make contributions as developers, miners, testers, trainers and users independently.
 Code audit and contributions shall be made via our main github repository located at[https://github.com/whiveio](https://github.com/whiveio).

-The Whive protocol development and test-net deployment was initially facilitated by BitHub Africa a community of blockchain enthusiasts based in Africa.
+The Whive protocol development and test-net deployment was initially facilitated by the BitHub Africa community of blockchain enthusiasts based in Africa.
 The number of the Whive protocol contributors has continued to grow to include volunteers from around the World.

 Subsequently, should the network accrue enough value; the Whive protocol shall be governed by a community funded Foundation known as the **Whive Foundation** which shall be registered in a Blockchain friendly jurisdiction no later than 18 months after accruing the required economic value to setup the Foundation.